phpearth/docs/general/how-to-google.md

 Like with keywords, you can exclude a certain website too.
 This works for TLD's (Top Level Domains) too.
 Have a look at these examples:

 ```
-How to learn PHP site:wwphp-fb.github.io
+How to learn PHP site:php.earth
-How to learn PHP -site:wwphp-fb.github.io
+How to learn PHP -site:php.earth
 How to learn PHP site:edu
 ```